Gospel: Mark 6:30-34

 The opportunity to eat and rest also meant more than renewing one's needs.
 The meal was an event that renewed fellowship and social bonds.
 The gospels imply Jesus had many meals with his inner circle to develop leadership and pass along the message of the Kingdom.

 33 Many (people) saw them leave and recognized them.
 On foot, (the people) ran together there from the cities and arrived ahead of them.
-34 Having come out (of the boat), HE saw the large crowd and felt compassion for them because they were like a sheep without a shepherd.
+34 Having come out (of the boat), HE saw the large crowd and felt compassion for them because they were like sheep without a shepherd.
 So, he began to teach them many (things).

 The hunger of the people outweighed any sense of danger.
 The desert was safe when people traveled in numbers.
 So, the word went out.
 Mark painted a large picture of many people deserting their villages to see Jesus and preceding his arrival.
 Mark was not concerned with the actual numbers or possibly of "outrunning" Jesus.
 Mark focused upon the theme.
 Jesus fulfilled the spiritual needs of the people.
 That need would find its fulfillment in next Sunday's study: the multiplication of the loaves.